vmbro/VCF-Operations-vCommunity-Content/README.md

-# VCF Operations vSphere vCommunity
+# VCF Operations vCommunity

-This management pack lowers the knowledge barrier required to add your own content to Aria Operations.
+This management pack lowers the knowledge barrier required to add your own content to VCF Operations.
 While the MP Builder is better for quick and simple addition, a native management pack empowers you to build more powerful features.
 With some programming and API knowledge, you can do the following:
 * Add your own object
 * Add your own metrics and properties.
 They can have complex logic as it's all done in programming.
 Attach them into existing object.